pippinbarr/cart253/topics/functions/functions-with-parameters.md

 - How much easier it is to *change* how the suns are drawn.
 You can just edit `drawSun()` once and affect all three suns!

 ## Summary

+By using paramters in our functions we make them vastly more flexible and reusable in our program.
+Using parameters is often the key to writing a function that will reduce repetition your program.

 ## }